adolfoeliazat/Telenav.AI/retinanet/README.md

 **C. Training**

 1. Edit _train.sh_ script located in the current folder of the running docker container: `nano train.sh`
-    * For _WEIGHTS_ parameter:
+    * When one wants to train starting from:
-        * Use the value as 'imagenet' when you want to start a train from scratch.
+        * imagenet weights just use as parameter _--imagenet-weights_.
-        * When one wants to just fine tune an existing pre-trained Keras model, set the value like _/data/model/traffic_signs_python35.h5_.
+        * from custom Keras weights just use for _WEIGHTS_ parameter a value like _/data/model/traffic_signs_python35.h5_ and for scripts the parameter _--weights $WEIGHTS_ instead of _--imagenet-weights_.
     * For _TRAIN_PATH_ parameter set the value as _/data/train_data_.
     * For _VALIDATION_PATH_ parameter set the value  _/data/train_data_.
    For a more accurate evaluation during training phase you can split the train data in train and validation dataset.